Two is better than one: The U-spin-CP anomaly in charm: Flavorful Z' models

 resulting in a large hierarchy $|F_{d_2}| \ll |F_{d_1}|$.
 The uncertainty in Eq.~\eqref{eq:d2d1} is computed from the $\chi^2$ function $\chi^2(a_{\pi^-\pi^+}^d,a_{K^-K^+}^d)$ with correlations included.
 This function can be expressed in terms of $a_{\pi^-\pi^+}^d$ (or $a_{K^-K^+}^d$) and the ratio $a_{K^-K^+}^d/a_{\pi^-\pi^+}^d$.
 We extract the uncertainty imposing $\Delta\chi^2=1$ and scanning $a_{\pi^-\pi^+}^d$ (or $a_{K^-K^+}^d$) within its 1$\sigma$ range.
 The non-parabolic behavior results in asymmetric uncertainties.
 Similar results were obtained in Ref.~\cite{Schacht:2022kuj}.

 Note that renormalization group equation (RGE) effects cancel in the ratio $d_\pi/d_K=-a_K/a_\pi \simeq -1.27\pm0.10$~\cite{Bause:2020obd}, therefore Eq.~\eqref{eq:d2d1} is independent of the $Z^\prime$ mass, and only a parametric dependence with the quantities $a_{\pi,K}$ extracted from measured $D^0\to\pi^+\pi^-$ and $D^0\to K^+K^-$ branching ratios survive~\cite{Bause:2020obd}.
-Given the order of magnitude of $a_{K^-K^+}^d$, within the ballpark of SM estimations, we also consider models with $F_{d_2}=0$, that are BM III with $G=0$ and BM IV from Table~\ref{tab:ZprimeModels}.
+Given the order of magnitude of $a_{K^-K^+}^d$, within the ballpark of SM estimations, we also consider models with $F_{d_2}=0$.